Best Places to Go Ice Skating in Indianapolis | Where to Chill Out Year Round

 400 S Union St, Kokomo

 For the holiday season, Kokomo transforms its Municipal Stadium into an outdoor ice rink with real ice.
 All skaters pay $7 to skate all day, and admission is just $5 if you bring your own skates.
 Your fees go directly towards supporting the Bridges Outreach, which works to provide mentoring and tutoring to area youth.
-The rink opens the day after Thanksgiving and closes on January 8 in 2022.
-Please note that excepting the weeks surrounding Christmas, there are no public skate times on Monday, Tuesday, and Wednesday.
-All skaters will need to fill out a waiver prior to participation.
+The rink opens the day after Thanksgiving and closes on January 7 in 2023.
+Please note that except for the weeks surrounding Christmas, there are no public skate times on Monday, Tuesday, and Wednesday.
+All skaters will need to fill out a waiver before participation.

 Try sledding on these Indianapolis sledding hills.